-The description of fees and costs should include a fee table.
-Suggested fee tables are attached as Exhibit A. If a Section 529 Plan includes fees and costs in categories that differ from the categories included in Exhibit A, then a different tabular presentation that is at least as specific as the tables attached as Exhibit A should be used.
+The description of fees and costs should include a fee and cost table.
+Suggested fee and cost tables are attached as Exhibit A. If a Savings Plan includes fees and costs in categories that differ from the categories included in Exhibit A, then a different tabular presentation that is at least as specific as the tables attached as Exhibit A should be used.
+State Issuers are encouraged to add an introductory paragraph to such tables, explaining principles followed and assumptions made by the State Issuer in preparing the tables.
+State Issuers are also encouraged to add explanatory footnotes to the fee and cost tables in order to make such tables clear and understandable.

-H. The Offering Materials should include a discussion of the performance of investment options which should generally conform to the requirements that would be applicable to the underlying investments if invested in directly.
+G. The Offering Materials should include a discussion of the performance of investment options that should generally conform to the requirements that would be applicable to the underlying investments if invested in directly.
 To the extent available, investment option performance data should be disclosed for one, five and ten year periods.
 To the extent that investment option performance data for any such period is not available, data should be disclosed for the life of the investment option.
-Performance data should be disclosed net of all generally applicable fees and costs and identified as such. discussion of investment performance should state that past performance is not necessarily indicative of future results.
-If a Section 529 Plan charges a periodic maintenance fee or other fixed or contingent fees that are not reflected in the performance data, such fees should be disclosed on the same page as the performance data to facilitate easier comparisons between Section 529 Plans that include such fees in the expense ratios and those that impose separate charges.
+Performance data should be disclosed net of all generally applicable fees and costs and identified as such.
+The discussion of investment performance should state that past performance is not necessarily indicative of future results.
+If a Savings Plan charges a periodic maintenance fee or other fixed or contingent fees that are not reflected in the performance data, such fees should be disclosed on the same page as the performance data to facilitate easier comparisons between Savings Plans that include such fees in the expense ratios and those that impose separate charges.